 - Card benefits like extended warranty coverage, price protection and travel accident insurance

-- Having to book through Capital One Travel or Vivid Seats to earn higher cash back rates may feel a little restrictive
+- Having to book through Capital One Travel or Capital One Entertainment to earn higher cash back rates may feel a little restrictive

 - No boosted cash back for plane tickets

 Who should apply: If you love food and entertainment, it’s hard to go wrong with this card.

 Who should skip: If you want to earn a higher rate of rewards on certain purchases, you may want to consider a new credit card that better aligns with your goals and spending.